 Starting out with a single development kit and a single account you can use the Particle cloud features like:

-As you scale beyond prototyping, you will almost certainly want to use a Product.
 A Product is a management schema that allows users higher-level control over groups of devices.
-In the self-service plan you can scale to 250 devices in a Product.
+In the Free tier you can have up to 100 devices, any mix of cellular, Wi-Fi, and Tracker devices, in a product or developer devices.

 Products allow a number of additional features over developer devices: